jorosenberg/joblink/README.md

 ### Local Development Workflow

-**CLI Scraper (`local/main.py`)**:
-The command-line tool provides interactive scraping for local testing.
-It guides you through 3 prompts: job board URL (Greenhouse, Lever, or any site), number of jobs to scrape (auto-continues past duplicates to reach target), and optional comma-separated skill filters.
-The script orchestrates the complete pipeline: fetches job pages, parses structured data (title, company, location, salary, skills), deduplicates by URL, stores in local SQLite, computes embeddings using the Sentence-BERT model, and calculates pairwise similarities.
-Progress updates print to console at each step.

 **Web Dashboard (`frontend/app.py`)**:
 Flask application serving the interactive UI on localhost:5000.
 Provides two tabs: **Job List** (card grid with search/filter by skills, location, salary; click any card for full details including similar jobs) and **Similarity Graph** (force-directed network visualization using vis.js with nodes representing jobs and edges showing similarity relationships).
 Both tabs pull live data from API endpoints (either local database or AWS Lambda functions).